maluyao002/Multiple-Conversions/README.md

 python ConvServerFour.py 8888
 java ConvServerFive 9999

-The proxy server can be set with any valid portnumber.
+The proxy server should be configured with portnumber 12345